 \section{Introduction}

 According to the Merriam-Webster Dictionary, solidarity is defined as \textit{unity (as of a group or class) that produces or is based on community of interests, objectives, and standards}.
 It is a fundamental ethical principle that can be traced back to ancient philosophers such as Socrates and Aristotle and it is also connected to the slogan of the French revolution.
-Nowadays, it even constitutes one of the six titles of the Charter of Fundamental Rights of the European Union.
+It is also one of the six titles of the Charter of Fundamental Rights of the European Union.

-The principle of solidarity has been often used in the axiomatic approach to economic design.
-It underlies many relational axioms formalizing a general idea: if the environment (e.g., resources, technology, population, or preferences) in which a group of people find themselves changes, and if no one in this group is responsible for the change, the welfare of all of them should be affected in the same direction: either they all end up at least as well off as they were initially, or they all end up at most as well off \cite[]{thomson2021}.
-These axioms have been crucial to characterize egalitarian allocation rules in diverse settings \cite[]{roemer1986equality, moulin1987egalitarian, moulin1989public, moreno2006impartiality, MARTINEZ2022740}.
-They have also been instrumental to characterize focal egalitarian rules in axiomatic bargaining and cooperative game theory \cite[]{kalai1975other, kalai1977proportional, young1988distributive, chun1988monotonicity}.
-The egalitarian implications of the principle of solidarity are thus well explored.
-Here, we focus on less explored implications, highlighting its role as the mean to guarantee stability in contexts of coalition formation.
+The principle of solidarity has been often invoked in the axiomatic approach to economic design.
+It can be formally stated as follows: ``if the environment (e.g., resources, technology, population, or preferences) in which a group of people find themselves changes, and if no one in this group is responsible for the change, the welfare of all of them should be affected in the same direction: either they all end up at least as well off as they were initially, or they all end up at most as well off" \cite[]{thomson2021}.
+Axioms formalizing this idea have been crucial to characterize egalitarian allocation rules in diverse settings \cite[]{roemer1986equality, moulin1987egalitarian, moulin1989public, moreno2006impartiality, MARTINEZ2022740}.
+They have also been instrumental to characterize focal egalitarian rules in the theory of axiomatic bargaining and cooperative game theory \cite[]{kalai1975other, kalai1977proportional, thomson1980monotonicity, young1988distributive, chun1988monotonicity}.
+Thus, the egalitarian implications of the principle of solidarity have been well explored.
+Here, we focus on less explored implications, highlighting its role as a means to guarantee stability in contexts of coalition formation.